Home

 11.12 Upon being upgraded to an occupational title with a higher maximum rate, an employee will receive on the nearest Monday an increase of ten (10) percent or the minimum of the new occupational title, whichever is higher.
 The effective date of upgrade commences the 4 step twenty— six (26) week automatic progression period.

-11.13 (a) When an employee is downgraded at his request or due to inability, his rate on the new job will be determined as follows:
+(a) When an employee is downgraded at their request or due to inability, their rate on the new job will be determined as follows:

-(i) If he held the job before, his rate will be the rate he was receiving at the time he left the job.
+(i) If they held the job before, their rate will be the rate they were receiving at the time they left the job.

-(ii) If he satisfactorily held higher jobs in the same sequence his rate will be maximum rate on the job.
+(ii) If they satisfactorily held higher jobs in the same sequence, their rate will be maximum rate on the job.

-(iii) If he had not occupied the job or been in the same sequence in a higher rated job his rate will be the step in the lower rated job that corresponds to the steps he occupied in the higher rated job.
+(iii) If they had not occupied the job or been in the same sequence in a higher rated job, their rate will be the step in the lower rated job that corresponds to the steps they occupied in the higher rated job.

-(c) If an employee is downgraded to an occupational title previously held, his rate will be at his former position or step in the rate range.
+(c) If an employee is downgraded to an occupational title previously held, their rate will be at the former position or step in the rate range.

 11.14 Upon being transferred to an occupational title in the same labor grade, an employee’s wage rate will remain the same and time accumulated toward automatic progression in the previous occupational title will be credited towards automatic progression in the new occupational title.